 Free Your Joints.

-Mobilisation is a movement ideally in a harmonic rocking motion where your body’s tissues and joints receive a very gentle rhythmic passive movement that can help elongate shortened tissues, encourage the imbibition of synovial fluid into joint and create a passive fluid pump.
-Mobilisations also have a moderating affect upon your body’s sympathetic nervous system.
+The mobilization is a movement ideally in a harmonic rocking motion where your body’s tissues and joints receive a very gentle rhythmic passive movement that can help elongate shortened tissues, encourage the imbibition of synovial fluid into the joint and create a passive fluid pump.
+Mobilisations also have a moderating effect upon your body’s sympathetic nervous system.
 Sympathetic nerves gear your body up for fight or flight and prepare certain glands, organs and smooth muscles for this action.
 Mobilisations can reduce the firing of these nerves allowing the parasympathetic nerves to predominate.
 Parasympathetic nerves moderate the body’s rest and digest functions.
 Thus if your fight and flight nerves are over-firing, the rest and digest function of the body will be reduced.
-This can lead to malabsorption of nutrients, constipation, anxiety and restlessness.
+This can lead to malabsorption of nutrients, constipation, anxiety, and restlessness.

 Lengthen Tight Muscles.

-The stretching method we use is called Contract Relax, where we activate the target muscle fibres by asking you to contract the muscle, and then we ask you to relax and exhale.
-As you change from contracting to relaxing neurologically an opportunity occurs where passively the contracted muscle fibres can be drawn a part.
+The stretching method we use is called Contract Relax, where we activate the target muscle fibers by asking you to contract the muscle, and then we ask you to relax and exhale.
+As you change from contracting to relaxing neurologically an opportunity occurs where passively the contracted muscle fibers can be drawn apart.
 Gymnasts and martial artists use this mechanism which they term PNF.
-In this way tight muscles can be relaxed without the need to sit in a painful positions waiting for the muscle to give.
+In this way, tight muscles can be relaxed without the need to sit in a painful positions waiting for the muscle to give.

 Lower The Tone of Tight Muscles.